6th Airlift Squadron: Strategic airlift

 It has performed worldwide airlift operations since April 1970.
 The 6th conducted resupply missions in support of scientific stations in the Antarctic during Operation Deep Freeze from 1971 to 1974.
 It resupplied Israel during the 1973 Yom Kippur War.
 It evacuated Vietnamese refugees during the fall of Saigon in April through June 1975.
-It has also supported U.S. forces in Grenada, October–December 1983, during the invasion of Panama, December 1989 – January 1990, and during the liberation of Kuwait, August 1990 – March 1991.
+It also supported U.S. forces in Grenada from October to December 1983, the invasion of Panama from December 1989 to January 1990, and the liberation of Kuwait from August 1990 to March 1991.